Brilliant businesses all set for Expo 2018

 Many of the district’s most successful businesses will be showcased in a major event later this year.

-The East Lindsey Business Expo is to be held at Stanhope Hall, Horncastle on November 7.
+This year’s East Lindsey Business Expo is to be held at Stanhope Hall in Horncastle on November 7.

 Organised by East Lindsey District Council, the Expo follows on from the first event held in 2017.